 MAS9

-Designing 0-1 Core Workflows for a Martial Arts School Management Platform, Driving 400% Paid User Growth
+Designing 0-1 Core Workflows for a Martial Arts School Management Platform, Scaling from 0 to 100+ Paid Schools

-Designing End-to-End Core Features for a Martial Arts School Management Platform: 400% Growth
+Designing 0-1 Core Workflows for a Martial Arts School Management Platform, Scaling from 0 to 100+ Paid Schools

 Timeline